 Some drugs should come with little or no penalty for similar acts.
 Those would be the drugs that are about as dangerous as others lawfully on the market.
 Marijuana for smoking has often been compared to alcohol for drinking on the ground of relative dangers to consumers.

 Designer drugs, those not violating law but that should be legally restricted because they have been newly invented and have consequences similar to those of drugs violating law, can be restricted by a catch-all law that might delegate regulatory authority to a government agency that can regulate more quickly than a legislature can legislate to like effect, with a regulatory proposal procedure that can be transparent, accept evidence pro and con, and prescribe that defendants be treated as they would be if charged with respect to the comparison drug and with a sunset provision to give a legislature time, perhaps a year or two, to make the restriction permanent through legislation.
 Criminalization by regulation is already law in other subjects and is lawful.

 Ancillary-Crime Penalties Should Remain

 Drugs are expensive and many people commit economic crimes to get the money to pay for them.
-The same problem applies to gambling, which society discourages but largely does not felonize, and the trend has been to permit more gambling, despite a widely-known religious proscription against it.
-Robbery and burglary should be punished for deterrence; being for drugs should not be a mitigating factor.
+The same problem applies with gambling, which society discourages but largely does not felonize, and the trend has been to permit more gambling, despite a widely-known religious proscription against it.
+Robbery and burglary should be punished for deterrence; being intended for drugs should not be a mitigating factor.
 But high penalties for drugs may not be reducing robbery and burglary rates much and, to reduce the risks of a witness being present, may be leading to more dangerous forms of robbery.

 That drugs apparently being used mainly by people of color were sometimes the main drugs that were felonized has been credibly written up in the past.
 That’s a misuse of law and that’s, on net balance, harmful to individuals and society, with the additional problem of promoting racism, even if it was based on pre-existing racism.